docelic/amber-introduction/README.md

 end
 ```

-Within 'routes', the following commands are available:
+Within "routes", the following commands are available:

 ```crystal
 get, post, put, patch, delete, options, head, trace, connect, websocket, resources
 ```

+Most of these actions correspond to the respective HTTP methods.

+`websocket` defines websocker routes.

 `resources` is a macro defined as: